AroraXD/IoT-Healthbar-Necklace/README.md

 On a pebble I used [THISBUTTON](https://apps.getpebble.com/en_US/application/558cb1c6933a11ae5e000038?section=watchapps)

 ####Addtionally when both buttons are pressed it sends data
-//todo add to code then update this section of the readme
+When both buttons are pressed it will add ``100`` to feed1name, otherwise it will contsantly update feed1name with the tempreature in celsius.
+I have created a IFTTT aplet that send a notifcation to my phone when it gets too cold.

 ##An overview of my design process/making off  with pictures can be found [on this blog](http://physicalcomputingproject.tumblr.com/)